 The National Honor Society and National Junior Honor Society are national organizations that recognize students for their achievements in the areas of knowledge, character, leadership and service.
 NHS/NJHS aims to create and maintain a high profile on campus and encourage other students to meet the standards required for membership.

 There are two induction ceremonies each year during Fall and Spring Family Weekend to honor new members and present the ideals that the NHS/NJHS aims to uphold before the R-MA community.
 A decorative circle composed of intricately laid bricks that contain an inlaid shield of Randolph-Macon Academy and four plaques recognizing the four key ideals of the NHS/NJHS forms a centerpiece of the campus.
-All members are encouraged to wear the honor cord on Mondays and for special ceremonies as a mark of honor and in order to keep the organization uppermost in the minds of all members of the R-MA community.
+All members are encouraged to wear the honor cord for special ceremonies as a mark of honor and in order to keep the organization uppermost in the minds of all members of the R-MA community.

 The NHS/NJHS holds regular meetings throughout the year that strive to bring together the members as well as all members of the R-MA community.
 These meetings include such activities as: